singerdmx/flutter-quill/flutter_quill_test/README.md

 dart pub add dev:flutter_quill_test
 ```

-Example of how it will looks like:
+Example of how it will look like:

 ```yaml
 dev_dependencies: